History of Red in Timeline

 1960: Invention of the ruby laser

-In 1960, the ruby laser was invented, which emitted in the red region of the spectrum.
+In 1960, the ruby laser, emitting in the red region of the spectrum, was invented.

 1962: Invention of the red helium–neon laser

-In 1962, the red helium–neon laser was invented and was widely used in scientific applications including holography, and in education.
-They were also used commercially in LaserDisc players.
+In 1962, the red helium–neon laser was invented.
+It was then widely used in many scientific applications including holography, and in education.
+These lasers were also commercially used in LaserDisc players.

-1968: National racing colors replaced by commercial liveries in Formula One
+1968: National colors in Formula One mostly replaced

 In 1968, national colors were mostly replaced in Formula One by commercial sponsor liveries.
-However, Ferrari always kept the traditional red, although the shade of the color varies.
+However, Ferrari always kept the traditional red color.

 In 1972, the Socialist Party of America was dissolved.